bijoy-deb/ju_express/README.md

 ## Contact

-For any inquiries, feel free to contact [Bijoy Chandra Debnath] at [bijoycsepu@gmail.com].
+For any inquiries, feel free to contact Bijoy Chandra Debnath at bijoycsepu@gmail.com